Surgical Fires Caused by Skin Preps and Ointments: Rare but Dangerous and Preventable

 Provide annual training.
 Conduct annual training on the causes, prevention, and extinguishment of surgical fires.
 Review the specific directions for use of all potentially flammable surgical skin preps and ointments that might be used in your organization.
 Provide directions for controlling heat sources (ignitions), managing potential fuels (including surgical skin preps and ointments), and minimizing oxygen- and nitrous oxide-enriched environments.
 Require all physicians, anesthesia providers, nurse practitioners, nurses, surgical assistants, and other professionals who work in procedural areas to attend the annual training program.
 Consider holding a surgical fire drill immediately after training to evaluate effectiveness.

-- Lucas S. Personal communication from Director, Accident and Forensic Investigation, ECRI Institute, to Cohen M, President, ISMP.
+- 3 a b c Lucas S. Personal communication from Director, Accident and Forensic Investigation, ECRI Institute, to Cohen M, President, ISMP.
 March 2, 2018.

 - 4 a b Association of periOperative Registered Nurses (AORN).
 AORN guidance statement: fire prevention in the operating room.
 AORN J. 2005;81(5):1067-75.

 - 5 a b c d Cowles CE, Chang JL.
 Flammable surgical preps require vigilance.
 APSF Newsletter.
 2014;29(2):25, 27-8.

 - 6ISMP.
 Safety briefs.
 ISMP Medication Safety Alert!
 2001;6(11):1.